opensafely/documentation/docs/getting-started/explanation/understanding-the-software-used-to-run-opensafely/index.md

-# Understanding the software used to run OpenSAFELY

 ## Why OpenSAFELY requires several pieces of installed software to run

 Some of the software needed is so you can execute code on your computer